joel-costigliola/gentrack/README.md

 ### Assumptions

+- We receive the csv files in S3.
-CSV structure is stable.
+- CSV structure is stable.
-Date in csv always follow the YYYY-MM-DD pattern and the timezone is consistent that is other csv are in the same TZ (as a note, it would be interesting to see how consecutive files look like when DST applies).
+- Date in csv always follow the YYYY-MM-DD pattern and the timezone is consistent that is other csv are in the same TZ (as a note, it would be interesting to see how consecutive files look like when DST applies).
-Consumption values can be floating point numbers.
+- Consumption values can be floating point numbers.
-Meter and date constitutes a unique identifier for a row.
+- Meter and date constitutes a unique identifier for a row.

 ### Lambda